-The pieces of advice in the book are really sound.
+The pieces of advice in the book are sound.
 If you follow them, you will be on your way to Financial Independence (FI).
-The book does not advise extreme frugality or minimalism, but its message is really important.
+The book does not advise extreme frugality or minimalism, but its message is essential.
 Then, it is up to you to know if you want to take it further or you are satisfied with the teachings of this book.
 I any case, I would recommend you read some of the other books that the author assigns you to read.

 Even though How Millenials Can Get Rich Slowly is titled for millennials, I think that anyone can apply its message.
 It is probably a path that more millennials are following these days than other generations.
 But this is something that most people could learn from.

 Have you ever read How Millennials Can Get Rich Slowly?
 What did you think of it?